This. This is going to change my life. An Easy Chicken Tikka Masala recipe from the comfort of my own home? In only 30 minutes? Yes, please!

 - Naan bread cooked basmati rice, fresh cilantro and sliced jalapeños, for serving ((optional- see notes))

-- Marinate the chicken in the yogurt (1/2 cup), 1/2 teaspoon of the garam masala, kosher salt (1 teaspoon) and black pepper (1/4 teaspoon) for at least 20 minutes or overnight.
+- Marinate the chicken in the yogurt (1/2 cup), 1/2 tablespoon of the garam masala, kosher salt (1 teaspoon) and black pepper (1/4 teaspoon) for at least 20 minutes or overnight.

 - Heat 2 tablespoons butter in a large, deep skillet or pot over medium-high heat.